Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Discussion

-In \figref{Ye_ejecta}, we present the final results of our $\ye$ calculations (\ie{}, at 1 second after merger) taking into account only \ac{LL} simulations.
+In \figref{Ye_ejecta} we present the final results of our $\ye$ calculations (at 1 second after merger), for \ac{LL} simulations only.
 In the top (bottom) panels, we collect results for the dynamical (wind) ejecta, while in the left (right) panels, along the polar axis (equatorial plane).
-The gray triangles mark the equilibrium $\ye$, $Y_{\textnormal{e,eq}}$, defined as the value of $\ye$ obtained by assuming $\textnormal{d}Y_e/\textnormal{d}t=0$ in Eq.~\eqref{eq: Ye evolution} and no evolution of the radius \citep[see e.g.][]{Qian:1996xt}.
-In practice, it is the value of the electron fraction that the fluid element would reach if the dynamical time scales were significantly smaller than the expansion time scales.
-In our case, it represents the asymptotic limit of our calculations.
-We observe that $0.28 \lesssim Y_{\textnormal{e,eq}} \lesssim 0.38$, without any clear trends with $\ltilde$.
-Due to the fast expansion, the final $\ye$ computed by integrating Eq.~\eqref{eq: Ye evolution} is smaller that $Y_{\textnormal{e,eq}}$.
-Since the expansion speed is larger for the dynamical ejecta than for the disc wind ejecta, the final $\ye$ is usually $\lesssim 15\%$ smaller for the former, since the larger initial luminosity is not enough to compensate the fast expansion.
-Additionally, the different flux intensities produce an appreciable difference between the polar and the equatorial directions.
-The difference is here more pronounced ($\sim 20\%$).
-In all cases, there is a trend both with respect to $\ltilde$ and $q$: the change in $\ye$ is smaller for more deformed \acp{BNS} and for more asymmetric binaries: this is consistent with the variation of the luminosities observed in \secref{results}.
-We notice that the initial condition $Y_e(t=0) = 0.15$ is underestimated in the case of dynamical, polar ejecta, where simulations indicate $Y_e \approx 0.2$ immediately outside from the neutrino surface.
-This means that in that case our final $Y_e$ should be intended as a lower limit.
-While appropriate to study general and robust trends, we stress that a detailed evolution requires to extract $Y_e$ from the simulations.
-We notice, however, that our results are in good qualitative agreement with simulations results.
-In particular, the polar irradiation is effective in increasing $\ye$ is all possible configurations, due to the larger expansion time scale.
-By comparing the values of $\ye$ in the different cases and with the equilibrium one, we can however conclude that the dependence on the final $\ye$ on $\ltilde$ and $q$ is rather weak.
+The grey triangles mark the equilibrium $\ye$, $Y_{\textnormal{e,eq}}$, defined as the value of $\ye$ obtained by assuming $\textnormal{d}Y_e/\textnormal{d}t=0$ in Eq.~\eqref{eq: Ye evolution} and no evolution of the radius \citep[see e.g.][]{Qian:1996xt}.
+In practice, it is the value of the electron fraction that the fluid element would reach if the neutrino absorption time scales were significantly smaller than the expansion time scales.
+We observe that $0.28 \lesssim Y_{\textnormal{e,eq}} \lesssim 0.38$, without any clear trend with $\ltilde$.
+Due to the fast expansion, the final $\ye$ computed by integrating Eq.~\eqref{eq: Ye evolution} is smaller than $Y_{\textnormal{e,eq}}$ for the dynamical ejecta, but comparable for disc winds, which expand more slowly.
+Additionally, the different flux intensities produce an appreciable difference between the polar and the equatorial directions, that it is more pronounced in the case of the dynamical ejecta.
+Finally, in all cases there is a weak trend both with respect to $\ltilde$ and $q$: the change in $\ye$ is smaller for \acp{BNS} with higher tidal deformability and for more asymmetric binaries: this is consistent with the variation of the luminosities observed in \secref{results}.
+To asses possible systematics, we repeat our calculations using $\ye(t=0)=0.15$ for all ejecta types and directions.
+Despite the fact that the differences in the final $\ye$ decreases among the different cases, we found qualitatively similar results.